 - 40 g of crushed amaretti + more to decorate

-- The day before.
+The day before.
 Heat the milk and cream in a saucepan until slightly simmering.
-Turn off the heath and add a tablespoon of vanilla essence.
+Turn off the heat and add a tablespoon of vanilla essence.

 (an absolutely incomplete list, but let’s say that I tried the ice cream in these gelaterias over and over again, so I am pretty sure it is really good!)